Rodent Glue Traps: Do They Work? South Shore IPM’s Approach

 - Limited Effectiveness: Larger rodents may escape, and traps need to be checked frequently.

-- Risk to Non-Target Animals: Pets or beneficial wildlife can accidentally get caught.
+- Risk to Non-Target Animals: Pets or beneficial wildlife may be accidentally caught.

 Are There Better Alternatives?